Skip to main content

 7. At the Disk Mapping step, click Choose.

-8. Select the virtual machine to which the recovered disk will be connected.
-By default, the recovered disk is connected to the source machine.
+8. Select a virtual machine to which the restored disk will be connected.
+By default, the restored disk is connected to the original machine.
 The target machine must not have any snapshots.

-10. Mark the disks you want to restore.
+10. Select the disks you want to restore.

-11. Optional: If you want to keep the original disk intact, click Change disk mapping and select a free controller node.
-If you do not, the recovered disk will mapped to the same controller node as the original disk and overwrite it.
+11. Optional: if you want to keep the original disk intact, click Change disk mapping and select a free controller node.
+If you do not do this, the restored disk will be connected to the same controller node as the original one and will overwrite it.

-12. Optional: If you want to change the type of the restored disk, in the Restored Disk Type field, select the type.
-If you do not do this, the restored disk will have the same type as the original disk.
+12. Optional: if you want to change the type of the restored disk, select the type in the Restored Disk Type field.
+If you do not do this, the restored disk will have the same type as the original one.

-13. Optional: if restoring to the source machine and controller node, instead of restoring the entire disk from the backup, you can restore only those data blocks that are necessary to restore the disk to an earlier state — to do this, check the Quick rollback (restore changed blocks only) checkbox.
-The recovery time will be shortened and performance will not change.
+13. Optional: if you are restoring to the source machine and controller node, instead of restoring the entire disk from the backup, you can restore only those data blocks that are necessary to revert the disk to an earlier state—to do this, select the Quick rollback (restore changed blocks only) checkbox.
+This will reduce restoration time without affecting performance.

 14. Click Restore.
-The target machine will be shut down during the restore process.
+The target machine will be powered off during restoration.

-15. Optional: To have the virtual machine power on automatically after disk is restored, check the Power on target VM after disk is restored checkbox.
+15. Optional: to start the virtual machine automatically after the disk is restored, select the Power on target VM after disk is restored checkbox.

-The file can be restored to the original virtual machine or downloaded locally.
-The files are restored through VMware Tools.
+You can restore a file to the source virtual machine or download it locally.
+Files are restored via VMware Tools.

-Restoring files in this way is limited in speed.
-To recover files totaling 10 GB or more, we recommend connecting to the recovery portal from a virtual machine and downloading the files.
-If the volume of recoverable files is 100 GB or more, the optimal solution is to restore the virtual disk and reboot the virtual machine.
+File restoration performance is limited.
+For restoring files with a total size of 10 GB or more, we recommend connecting to the restore portal from a virtual machine and downloading the files.
+If the total size of files to be restored is 100 GB or more, the optimal solution is to restore the virtual disk and reboot the virtual machine.

 2. Open the Files tab.